… as a sociologist in 2023

 9. Two TRAILS papers with Odilia Laceulle (Self-regulation, negative social interactions, & young adult psychopathology) and Tina Kretschmer (How competent are bullying perpetrators & victims in mastering normative developmental tasks?)

 10. My trip as visiting professor to Beijing Normal University, where I gave two lectures and a workshop on social network analysis.
-One student, Xingna Qin, is now working with me as Ph.D. student, with a grant from the Chinese Scholarship Council.
+One student, Xingna Qin, is now working with me as a Ph.D. student, with a grant from the Chinese Scholarship Council.

 … as a sociologist in 2017